michelp/hillisp/README.md

     ?

 The 'fill' function takes a value and a size and creates a xector of the specified size filled with that value.
-The second expression above creates two xectors of one million integers each, fills them with the values 3 and 7, respectively, then adds them together, yielding a xector containing one million "10" values.
+Thus, The second expression above creates two xectors of one million integers each, fills them with the values 3 and 7, respectively, then adds them together, yielding a xector containing one million "10" values.

 Internally, '+' and 'fill' cause CUDA kernels to be launched asynchronously into a CUDA stream.
 First two 'fill' kernels then a